 We are a small family with many friends nearby.
-Our family consists of me (Nasta - 46), my husband Victor (61), my father Adi (79), my daughter Tess (23) and 4 out cats.
-My daughter tried being a helper last year in Check Republic and made a great experience.
-Now she is a student and study in Europe (in CR) and has many friends all over the world.
-She will correspond with you, because we are in the village and sometimes communication with us is difficult.
-Internet connection is sometimes absent there.
-She sends all the necessary information to us over the phone.
+Our family consists of me (Nasta - 49), my husband Victor (64), my daughter Tess (25) and 4 out cats.
+My daughter tried being a helper some years ago in Check Republic and made a great experience.
+Now she is a student and studyes in Europe (in CR) and has many friends all over the world.

 We don’t like living in a town.
 We moved from the city to try alternative life style.
 We have two old houses in a small village near the river Volga and many projects to realize there.

 The most important is that we need to spend the rest of our life active – doing something interesting and useful.
 That’s why we want to turn our old house into an recreation center and the land around into an ecological garden and the place with hand-made things.

 The main component planned is an international art workshops and exhibitions, tools to try different handicrafts, base for recreational sport especially aquatics in the beautiful area with many places of interest such as disappear villages, narrow-gauge train line and an old town with beautiful architecture.

 We hope people from different countries join us to start an international Art projects in giving workshop for everyone who loves construction work and hand-made things.
 This might include learning about self-sufficient way of living as well as permaculture and so on.

 We are interested in eco building.
 We have a range of building projects involving natural, local and recycled materials such as clay, straw, sawdust, bottles, lime, wood and stones.
 We are building a small cob cottage not for a living but for the soul.